List of Kyōryū Sentai Zyuranger characters: Lamy

-Secret Scorpion Agent Lamy (秘密蠍官ラミイ, Himitsu Sasorikan Ramī) is the human-looking servant of Bandora who was sent after the Dinosaur Eggs before her mistress and her group were sealed.
+Secret Scorpion Agent Lamy (秘密蠍官ラミイ, Himitsu Sasorikan Ramī) is the human-looking servant of Bandora in scorpion-like armor who was sent after the Dinosaur Eggs before her mistress and her group were sealed.
 Unable to find the eggs, Lamy was forced to wait 170 million years for the return of her husband Grifforzar, whom she calls "darling".
 She was reunited with him when she found the eggs.
 Lamy wields the Lamy Boomerang, a crescent-shaped blade that can also be a sword.

-When she is enlarged, she assumes the form of Lamy-Scorpion (ラミィスコーピオン, Ramī Sukōpion), a scorpion monster with an electrocuting stinger on her ponytail.
+When she is enlarged, Lamy assumes the form of Lamy-Scorpion (ラミィスコーピオン, Ramī Sukōpion), a scorpion monster with a scorpion chelae for a right hand and an electrocuting stinger on her scorpion tail-like ponytail.
 This form of Lamy is a dangerous opponent to the Zyurangers and even more with Grifforzar's help as they held Daizyuzin at bay during an eclipse before an enlarged Dragon Ranger appeared to finish the giant off.

 When the Zyurangers were dealing with Dora Silkis, Lamy found a rival in Mei in the art of disguises.
 She gave birth to a baby boy at the end of the series, who looks human like her.
 She is sealed away during the finale alongside the other main villains and has a son with Grifforzar which Bandora adored.

 Lamy is portrayed by Ami Kawai (河合 亜美, Kawai Ami).